-The Station was build in the late 60’s as an US Base, under US command assisted by a RAN deputy.
-On the 1st of October 1992 a Royal Australian Navy Officer was appointed as the Commanding Officer for the first time.
+The Station was built in the late 60’s as a US Base, under US command assisted by a RAN deputy.
+On the 1st of October 1992, a Royal Australian Navy Officer was appointed as the Commanding Officer for the first time.
 The US Navy decided to withdraw all personnel and handed over the management to the RAN.
-On the 8th of May 1999 the base was officially handed over to the RAN under the command of the first woman in charge of a Naval Base in Australia.
+On the 8th of May 1999, the base was officially handed over to the RAN under the command of the first woman in charge of a Naval Base in Australia.
 Commanding officer John Cooper handed over to commanding officer Susan Jones, just after tropical cyclone Vance hit the North West Cape.
 Commander Sue Jones was the first female commander in the history of the RAN to take command of a Naval Base.
 She and the RAN were decommissioned on the 6th of December 2002.

 The station is now under Direct Defense management and is operated by a private contractor.
 New technology is now replacing almost 500 people that had once worked there.
 Still the VLF is under full operation and is a strategic asset to both RAN and USN.